Louis MacNeice: War and after, 1941–1963

 In 1953, MacNeice wrote Autumn Sequel, a long autobiographical poem in terza rima, which critics compared unfavourably with Autumn Journal.
 The death of Dylan Thomas came partway through the writing of the poem, and MacNeice involved himself in memorials for the poet and attempts to raise money for his family.
 1953 and 1954 brought lecture and performance tours of the USA (husband and wife would present an evening of song, monologue and poetry readings), and meetings with John Berryman (on the returning boat in 1953, and later in London) and Eleanor Clark (by now married to Robert Penn Warren).
 MacNeice travelled to Egypt in 1955 and Ghana in 1956 on lengthy assignments for the BBC.
 Another poorly received collection of poems, Visitations, was published in 1957, and the MacNeices bought a holiday home on the Isle of Wight from J. B. Priestley (an acquaintance since MacNeice's arrival in London twenty years earlier).
 However, the marriage was starting to become strained.
 MacNeice was drinking increasingly heavily, and having more or less serious affairs with other women.
 At this time MacNeice became increasingly independent of spirit, spending time with other writers, including Dominic Behan with whom he regularly drank to oblivion; the two men spent a particularly drunken night in the home of Cecil Woodham-Smith during a curious meeting in Ireland whilst Behan was working on assignment as a writer for Life magazine and MacNeice on assignment with the BBC.
-During the trip, which allegedly lasted some weeks, neither writer managed successfully to file their copy.
+During the trip, which allegedly lasted some weeks, neither writer managed successfully to file his copy.